 7. Drink alcohol in moderation, if at all.
 (Find out how alcohol hinders weight loss.)

 In addition, the Cleveland Clinic recommends these steps to help keep your heart healthy:11

 - Get enough sleep.
-Research has shown that adults who sleep fewer than six hours per night are approximately twice as likely to have a stroke or heart attack as those who get six to eight hours per night.
+Research has shown that adults who sleep fewer than six hours per night are approximately twice as likely to have a stroke or heart attack as those who get 6-8 hours per night.
 In addition to making a commitment to getting an adequate amount of sleep, practice “sleep hygiene” to improve the quality of your Z’s.

 - Get up and move around during the day.
 Studies have found a link between long periods of sitting and an increase in cardiovascular events.
 In addition, sitting for long periods of time — such as when traveling — increases your likelihood of developing blood clots.
 So if you work at a job that requires a lot of sitting, make it a priority to get up and walk around several times throughout the day; many experts suggest doing so at least once per hour.

 Since maintaining a healthy weight is also important to keep your heart healthy, focusing on weight loss can help if you’re overweight.
 Here are a few tips to get started.

 1. Focus on breakfast, not dinner.
 In addition to the findings from the AHA research, another study12 found that eating a substantial breakfast and a small dinner is better for weight loss than eating a small breakfast and a large dinner.

 2. Eat with your circadian rhythm in mind.
 Eating in sync with your circadian rhythm — basically, during daylight hours — can help with weight loss,13 in addition to potentially improving many other aspects of your health, including hormone release, metabolism, digestion, depression and more.14